The Flask Mega-Tutorial Part VI: Profile Page and Avatars

 User Profile Page

 Give the application a try now.
 Clicking on the Profile link at the top should take you to your own user page.
-At this point there are no links that will take to the profile page of other users, but if you want to access those pages you can type the URL by hand in the browser's address bar.
+At this point there are no links that will take you to the profile page of other users, but if you want to access those pages you can type the URL by hand in the browser's address bar.
 For example, if you have a user named "john" registered on your application, you can view the corresponding user profile by typing http://localhost:5000/user/john in the address bar.

 Avatars